 Dehydration is a suboptimal state, but whether it impairs exercise performance isn’t clear.
 In one literature review, dehydrated athletes were found to perform similarly to athletes pursuing a more aggressive fluid replacement strategy.

-The bigger concern for athletes is hyponatremia.
+The bigger concern for athletes is exercise-associated hyponatremia.
 This can be prevented (and reversed) by adding salt to water.

 Sodium is the main electrolyte lost through sweat, but active people should also strive to get enough potassium and magnesium—4.7 grams and 600 mg per day, respectively—to support blood pressure, muscle function, and energy production.
 A minimally-processed diet goes a long way to hit those numbers.